Last Updated on May 17, 2022 by Thalia

-It was time to put my mental health and well-being first
+It was time to put my mental health first

-I finally began living on my own terms when I packed my bags, left London and the toxicity that surrounded me and moved half-way across the world to travel through South East Asia for 5 months.
+I finally began living on my terms when I packed my bags, left London, and the toxicity that surrounded me, and moved halfway across the world to travel through South East Asia for 5 months.

 It was during this time that I spent, like truly, emotionally, mentally and physically spent time with myself.

-I began to realise what I enjoyed doing, what I didn’t enjoy doing.
-What I wanted to eat and what I didn’t want to eat.
+I began to realise what I enjoyed doing.
+As well as what I didn’t enjoy doing, what I wanted to eat and what I didn’t want to eat.
 Who I wanted to spend time with and who I didn’t want to spend time with.